Avi Nash: Early life and education

 Avi Nash's father is Indo-Guyanese and his mother is from Mumbai, India.

 Nash started acting in senior year of high school due to a dare to audition for the school play; prior to this, he identified primarily as a visual artist.

 Nash began attending Stanford University when he was 17 years old, performing with the Stanford Shakespeare Company.
 He was classmates with Young the Giant's Sameer Gadhia, who encouraged Nash to pursue acting seriously, while he himself dropped out to pursue a professional music career.
 After freshman year, Nash left Stanford to attend acting school under Anupam Kher at Actor Prepares in Mumbai for six months.
 However, he returned to Stanford to complete his degree, citing conflicting feelings between his various interests.
 He majored in mathematical and computational sciences, while also studying architecture.

-Nash trained in theatre at the London Academy of Music and Dramatic Art in London, England. and graduated with an MA in 2016.
+Nash trained in theatre at the London Academy of Music and Dramatic Art in London, England. and graduated with an MA degree in 2016.